ace-subido/Mango/readme.md

 I designed Mango with 3 purposes in mind:

 1. **Out-of-the-box dead-easy to use.** - I thought of the developers in hackathons and the amount of time they shouldn't waste in making a data access tool.
 Drop in the code, edit it, cut it, paste it, it's easy to use and understand.
-2. **As a .NET primer on NoSQL technologies.** - I thought of the .NET developers that wanted to start learning MongoDB.
+2. **As a .NET primer on NoSQL technologies.** - I thought of the .NET developers that want to start learning MongoDB.
 3. **Easily editable and flexible.** - I intended this as a base template for things created with craziness in your data access layer.

 How to use